Lsfr271/WIP-intc16_t/README.md

 ## How to get started if you are interested
 1- Download [intc16.hpp](https://github.com/Lsfr271/WIP-intc16_t/blob/main/src/intc16.hpp).
 Or copy the file contents into a file in your workspace.

+2- Download [intc16_operator.hpp](https://github.com/Lsfr271/WIP-intc16_t/blob/main/src/intc16_operator.hpp).
+Or copy the file contents into a file in your workspace.

-2- Include it in a .cpp file. (your workspace structure can be different.)
+3- Include ONLY the `intc16.hpp` file, do not include `intc16_operator.hpp` file. (your workspace structure can be different for the include path)
 ```cpp
 #include "../include/intc16.hpp"